19hours/sg-statutes/Acts/Road Traffic Act.md

 (31st December 2004)

-An Act for the regulation of road traffic and the use of vehicles and the user of roads and for other purposes connected therewith.
+An Act for the regulation of road traffic and the use of vehicles and the user of roads and the operation of bus interchanges and for other purposes connected therewith.

+[4/2006 wef 27/02/2006]

 [1st January 1963]